Dave Hill (guitarist): Slade

-Hill is the only constant member of the band.
+Hill is the only constant member of the band, following the 2020 firing of longtime original drummer Don Powell.

 Outside work

 During 1983, both Hill and Powell were working on a Dave Hill solo project with local musicians around the Midlands area.
 By 1984, the project had not been completed.
 The then-editor of the Slade fan club, Haden Donovan, described the project as "very interesting and very un-Slade-like."

 In 1989, Hill formed his own group, Blessings in Disguise.
 This featured Holder, ex-Wizzard keyboard player Bill Hunt, Craig Fenney and Bob Lamb.
 The debut single, released in 1989 for the Christmas market, was a ballad cover of The Everly Brothers' "Crying in the Rain" with Holder drafted in for lead vocals, backed by a Hill/Hunt composition, "Wild Nights".
 The record was a commercial failure.
 The band also recorded a cover of the Elvis Presley song "A Fool Such As I" which was unreleased.

 Hill attended the launch of a £2 million appeal to raise funds for Queen Alexandra College for the Blind in Birmingham.
 There he heard a song called "A Chance to Be", sung by blind and visually-impaired children.
 Hill was so moved by the occasion that he agreed to perform and produce the recording of the song.
 The two writers of the song were staff at the institute, Daniel Somers and Colin Baines.
 Hill's band name, Blessing in Disguise, was picked as the group name and the single featured ex-Shakatak female vocalist Norma Lewis rather than Holder.
 The B-side was a track written by Hill entitled "You're the Reason that I'm Strong".
 It was the last recording made by the group and was released in 1991.

+Hill's debut solo album, Dirty Foot Lane, is due to be released in October 2026 by JCPL Records.
+It has been described as a "rich, autobiographical collection of songs reflecting a lifetime of music, creativity and personal discovery".